UKICER 2025

 We invite posters for presentation and discussion at the conference.
 The posters should be relevant to British and Irish educators (in a university or school setting) and/or computing science education researchers.
 Example posters could include initial ideas, experimental designs, pedagogical techniques or early proposals to address open challenges in computing science education research.

-Poster abstracts that presenters would like to be considered for presentation at the conference must be be submitted via EasyChair.
+Poster abstracts that presenters would like to be considered for presentation at the conference must be be submitted via EasyChair (Details to be confirmed).
 Authors should consult the detail submission format instructions and guidelines for poster abstracts prior to submission.

 Research in Practice Project Activities (RIPPAs)